-- 152. Employees in classification 9132, Transit Fare Inspectors, who translate or interpret as part of their work shall have their positions designated a "bilingual".
-A "designated bilingual position" is a position designated by the department which requires translating to and from a foreign language including sign language for the hearing impaired and Braille for the visually impaired. - 153.
+- 152. Subject to approval by SFMTA Human Resources, employees Employees in classification 9132, Transit Fare Inspectors, who are certified as bilingual and who are performing fare inspection or customer service duties translate or interpret as part of their work shall have their positions designated a "bilingual".
+A "designated bilingual position" is a position designated by the department which requires translating to and from a foreign language including sign language for the hearing impaired and Braille for the visually impaired. shall receive a bilingual premium of sixty dollar (\$60.00) per pay period.
+At the SFMTA's discretion, SFMTA may require an employee to recertify not more than once every two years to continue receiving a bilingual premium.
+An employee's bilingual premium shall not lapse or expire while the employee is waiting to be recertified. - 153.
 An employee who provides more than forty (40) hours per pay period of non-English services, including Braille and sign language as part of the employee's regular job assignment, shall receive a bilingual premium of sixty dollar (\$60.00) per pay period. - 154.
-An employee who routinely and consistently provides, but less than forty (40) hours per pay period, non-English services, including Braille and sign language, as part of the employee's regular job assignment, shall receive a bilingual premium of forty dollars (\$40.00) per pay period.
+An employee who routinely and consistently provides, but less than forty (40) hours per pay period, non-English services, including Braille and sign language, as part of the employee's regular job assignment, shall receive a bilingual premium of forty dollars